folukefalana/LITA-Capstone-Project-1/README.md

 ### Data Analysis
 ---
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during the analysis Pivot Table: Sorting Price into Low, Medium and High
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during the analysis

+Pivot Table: Sorting Prices into Low, Medium, and High

 ```Pivot Table
 =IF(G12610<20,"Low",IF(G12610<=50,"Medium","High"))